apache/spark/docs/ml-guide.md

 // We now treat the Pipeline as an Estimator, wrapping it in a CrossValidator instance.
 // This will allow us to jointly choose parameters for all Pipeline stages.
 // A CrossValidator requires an Estimator, a set of Estimator ParamMaps, and an Evaluator.
-// Note that the evaluator here is a BinaryClassificationEvaluator and the default metric
+// Note that the evaluator here is a BinaryClassificationEvaluator and its default metric
-// used is areaUnderROC.
+// is areaUnderROC.
 CrossValidator crossval = new CrossValidator()
     .setEstimator(pipeline)
     .setEvaluator(new BinaryClassificationEvaluator());